-- L is the buck regulator inductor in henry
+- L is the buck-regulator inductor in henry

 - R_s is the sense resistor in ohms

 - f{sw} is the buck-regulator switching frequency in hertz

-7.3.1.8 Power-Good Outputs and Filter Delays
+7.4.1.8 Power-Good Outputs and Filter Delays

-Each buck controller has an independent power-good comparator monitoring the feedback voltage at the FBx pins and indicating whether the output voltage has fallen below a specified power-good threshold.
+Each buck controller has an independent power-good comparator monitoring the feedback voltage at the FBx pins and indicating whether the output voltage falls below a specified power-good threshold.
 This threshold has a typical value of 93% of the regulated output voltage.
-The power-good indicator is available as an opendrain output at the PGx pins.
-An internal 50-k Ω pullup resistor to Sx2 is available, or use of an external resistor is possible.
+The power-good indicator is available as an open-drain output at the PGx pins.
 Shutdown of a buck controller causes an internal pulldown of the power-good indicator.
-Connecting the pullup resistor to a rail other than the output of that particular buck channel causes a constant current flow through the resistor when the buck controller is powered down.
+Connecting the pullup resistor to a rail other than the output of that particular buck channel causes a constant-current flow through the resistor when the buck controller is powered down.

 In order to avoid triggering the power-good indicators due to noise or fast transients on the output voltage, the device uses an internal delay circuit for de-glitching.
-Similarly, when the output voltage returns to its set value after a long negative transient, assertion of the power-good indicator (release of the open-drain pin) occurs after the same delay.
-Use of this delay pauses the delay of reset.
-Program the duration of the delay of by using a suitable capacitor at the DLYAB pin according to Equation 4.
+Similarly, when the output voltage returns to the set value after a long negative transient, assertion of the power-good indicator (release of the open-drain pin) occurs after the same delay.
+Use of this delay pauses the release of the reset.
+Program the duration of the delay by using a suitable capacitor at the DLYAB pin according to Equation 4.